petercripps/learning-python/README.md

 ### Learn How to Use Tkinter to Create GUIs in Python (freeCodeCamp)
 Tkinter makes it simple to create a GUI which handles user input and output.
 The GUI uses a form of object oriented programming called "event-driven" which means that the program responds to events, which are actions that a user takes.
 [This 5.5 hour class](https://www.freecodecamp.org/news/learn-how-to-use-tkinter-to-create-guis-in-python/) is a comprehensive course about how to use Tkinter available for free on the freeCodeCamp.org YouTube channel.

+### Create Standalone EXE Files with Python and Tkinter (Codemy)
+[This course](https://www.youtube.com/watch?v=QWqxRchawZY) describes how to create standalone EXE files in Python.

 ### Learn Data Analysis with Python (freeCodeCamp)
 Learn Data Analysis with Python.
 [This free course](https://www.freecodecamp.org/news/learn-data-analysis-with-python-course/) covers SQL, NumPy, Pandas, Matplotlib, and other tools for visualizing data and creating reports.
 We also include Jupyter Notebooks so you can run the code yourself, along with plenty of exercises to reinforce your understanding of the concepts.